113ll3/Ibmclouddocscli/ts_createapps.md

 {:note: .deprecated}
 {:troubleshoot: data-hd-content-type='troubleshoot'}
 {:external: target="_blank" .external}
+{:support: data-reuse='support'}

-# Troubleshooting for the {{site.data.keyword.cloud_notm}} Developer Tools CLI plug-in
+# Troubleshooting for the {{site.data.keyword.dev_cli_short}} (ibmcloud dev) commands
 {: #troubleshoot}

-See solutions to common problems with the {{site.data.keyword.dev_cli_short}} command line interface (CLI).
+See solutions to common problems with using the {{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands.
 In many cases, you can recover from these problems by following a few easy steps.
 {: shortdesc}

 ## Why do I get a host name error when I create an application with a non-mobile pattern?
 {: #ts-cli-hostname-error}
 {: troubleshoot}
+{: support}

-The following error might be displayed if you use the {{site.data.keyword.dev_cli_short}} CLI to deploy an application to Cloud Foundry.
+The following error might be displayed if you use the {{site.data.keyword.cloud_notm}} CLI to deploy an application to Cloud Foundry.
 If you enter a unique host name, you might still see this message.
 ```
 The hostname <myHostname> is taken.
 ```